j0807s/j0807s.github.io/_pages/about.md

 <hr>

 I am seeking a Ph.D. opportunity starting in the Fall of 2025.
-I would greatly appreciate it if you could contact me regarding any available opportunities.
+I would greatly appreciate it if you could contact me regarding available opportunities.

 <hr>